Business Email Attachment Courtesies

 Budding New Business Partnerships

-When nurturing new business partnerships, we want to show the epitome of business courtesy.
-In the beginning, each side feels out the other to determine if this is the person/company they want to do business with.
+When nurturing new business partnerships, we strive to exemplify the highest standards of business courtesy.
+Initially, each side assesses the other to determine if this is the person or company they want to do business with.

-To begin flooding new contacts with multi-format or multiple large file size attachments without a specific request — is spamming.
+To begin flooding new contacts with multi-format or multiple large file-size attachments without a specific request is considered spamming.
 It can also signal that you may not be all that tech-savvy.

-The fact is, not all files are meant to go through the email pipeline.
+The fact is, not all files are intended to be processed through the email pipeline.
 High-resolution photos, PowerPoint, and Excel files come to mind.
-PDFs can be huge files too.
+PDFs can also be large files.

 That’s why you ask first.

-I often receive highly formatted files, PowerPoint presentations, Excel spreadsheets, and RFQs that I didn’t ask for.
+I often receive highly formatted files, including PowerPoint presentations, Excel spreadsheets, and RFQs, that I didn’t request.
 And not personally addressed to me — a mass mailing.
 As a consultant, am I to spend my time reviewing and “consulting” just because unasked files land in my inbox?

 What do you think that approach intimates it would be like to work with businesses that approach me in that manner?